Ever look in the mirror and think, “I’m ready for a whole new look”?

 An ombré will make a statement and can highlight the waves or curls at the ends of your hair.
 Because the top of your hair will remain dark, you won’t need to go to the salon to re-dye your roots.
-Unlike a balayage that has a more subtle feel to it, an ombré is a great way to get yourself noticed.
+Unlike a balayage that has a more subtle feel to it, an ombré is a more dramatic look.

 A sombré is a “soft ombré” for those who like the ombré technique but think a regular ombré is too dramatic in contrast.
-The sombré requires less maintenance than the ombré because the highlights will be more subtle than a traditional ombré.
+A sombré requires less maintenance than an ombré because the highlights will be more subtle than a traditional ombré.
 A sombré is great for those who are new to ombré hair and want to do some experimenting.

-You can also try babylights, which are light and subtle highlights, to brighten up your look.
-Babylights are white-blonde highlights that your stylist will place delicately in the hair.
+You can also try babylights, which are light and subtle highlights to finer sections of your hair, to brighten up your look.

 Whether you go for a balayage or an ombré, it’s essential to take care of your newly colored hair if you want healthy locks that feel and look great.
 The best way to take care of your hair is to use products made from quality ingredients.
-You’ll also want to keep an eye out for ingredients to avoid in your hair products.
-Investing time into care for your hair can make the cost of these highlights worth it in the long run.
+You’ll also want to keep an eye out for certain ingredients to avoid in your hair products.
+Investing time into hair care can make the cost of these highlights worth it in the long run.

-- Use Quality Hair Products: Avoid sulfate in your shampoo and conditioner when your hair is color-treated.
+- Use quality hair products: Avoid sulfate in your shampoo and conditioner when your hair is color-treated.
 Sulfates can strip away the moisture and color in your hair.
-You can also use a purple conditioner or toner in between visits to the salon to keep your highlights at their brightest.
+You can also use a purple conditioner or toner between visits to the salon to keep your highlights at their brightest.

-- Apply a Protein Treatment: Before dying your hair, a keratin protein treatment can prepare your hair for the chemical process.
+- Apply a protein treatment: Before dyeing, a keratin protein treatment can prepare your hair for the chemical process.

-- Avoid Heat Styling: It’s okay to style your hair on special occasions, but your hair will thank you for experimenting with no-heat options.
+- Avoid heat styling: It’s OK to style your hair on special occasions, but your hair will thank you for experimenting with no-heat options for everyday looks.

-The balayage and ombré hairstyles can be hard to decipher between at first, but once you know the differences between them, you’ll likely know which one you prefer.
-If you’re having trouble choosing the right hair coloring technique to compliment your look, you can reach out to our community of stylists to find inspiration.
+The balayage and ombré hairstyles can be hard to decipher at first, but once you know the differences between them, you’ll likely know which one you prefer.
+If you’re having trouble choosing the right hair coloring technique to complement your look, you can reach out to our community of hair colorists to find inspiration.